Quickstart for Batch Changes

 Write a batch spec

 A batch spec is a YAML file that defines a batch change.
-It specifies which changes should be made in which repositories and how those should be published on the code host.
+It specifies which changes should be made in which repositories.

 See the “batch spec YAML reference” for details.